 - HV (hardcore vent) – expanded majority venting, for approx 25-55 mph (Mystic 18 frame)

-While you can customize your own arrangement using our colorizer, these are the four color combos we have available… Cool Fade with light blue, medium blue and dark blue, Hot Fade with yellow, orange and pink, Green Fade with light grey, lime green and true green, and the Purple Fade with light grey, pink and purple.
+While you can customize your own arrangement using our colorizer, these are the four color combos we have available… Cool Fade with light blue, medium blue and dark blue, Hot Fade with yellow, orange and red, Green Fade with light grey, lime green and true green, and the Purple Fade with light grey, pink and purple.

 - Sync Bridle

 The Djinn’s quad kite bridle is designed by John Barresi around a 100% original concept that functions more like a “dynamic” bridle, providing more connection and load sharing between all 4 points of tension, greatly lessens or eliminates center panel deflation (more balanced sail loading) using our “limiter” adjustment, and provides an enhanced glide ratio in belly-down positions, the Sync Bridle also maintains overall control into slightly higher wind ranges than you might expect.
 Additionally, the greatest wear points on the bridle are done with simpler, easier to replace components.

 - Bungee Knot Covers

 We wanted to make this quad kite as smooth and recoverable as possible, so you won’t find any exposed bungee knots anywhere on the kite, we’ve instead placed them inside the leading edge wingtips (without interfering with frame changes) and added covers to those knots and washers on the bottom wingtips, so these will no longer create snags in flight or during ground recovery.

 - Smooth Leading Edge

 Using a T-Piece configuration and thoughtful placement of bridle components, the Djinn quad kite has no exposed end caps or knots along the leading edge, once again eliminating the usual snag points where lines get caught or hung up during flight or ground recovery, this also completely solves the issue seen on older designs where the leading edge end caps were wearing through both the material and spars.